NobleezIT/Deeplearning_project/README.md

 ---
-For the video demonstration clike [here](https://youtu.be/6V7sUWZ9AMs?si=POkHm9dNFIVtrFQP)
+The video demonstration can be found [here](https://youtu.be/6V7sUWZ9AMs?si=POkHm9dNFIVtrFQP)

 ## 📌 Notes